damyantjain/anotherbot/README.md

 This chatbot is hosted on Heroku.
 It uses Dialogflow conversation to manage chats.

 This bot is made only for educational purpose and for training.
-This is not be used for econimcal purpose.
+This is not to be used for econimcal purpose.